serilog-tracing/serilog-tracing/README.md

 * [`SerilogTracing.Sinks.OpenTelemetry`](https://www.nuget.org/packages/SerilogTracing.Sinks.OpenTelemetry/) &mdash; call `WriteTo.OpenTelemetry()` and pass `tracingEndpoint` along with `logsEndpoint` to send traces and logs using OTLP.
 * [`SerilogTracing.Sinks.Zipkin`](https://www.nuget.org/packages/SerilogTracing.Sinks.Zipkin/) - call `WriteTo.Zipkin()` to send traces to Zipkin; logs are ignored by this sink.

-## Adding instrumentation for ASP.NET Core
+## Adding instrumentation for ASP.NET Core requests

 If you're writing an ASP.NET Core application, you'll notice that the spans generated in response to web requests have very generic names, like `HttpRequestIn`.
 To fix that, first add `SerilogTracing.Instrumentation.AspNetCore`: